MEETING THE NEEDS OF THE UNWELL CHILD - 2021/2

 - The student has provided rationale for the choice of topic (Learning outcome 1)

-- The student has demonstrated a clear rationale for prioritisation within care delivery (Learning outcome 2 & 3)
+- The student has demonstrated their understanding for prioritisation in the management of a child who becomes acutely/critically ill (Learning outcome 2 & 3)

-- The student has identified an understanding of applied physiology in relation to the monitoring and prevention of deterioration (Learning outcome 2 & 3)
+- The student has identified an understanding of applied physiology (and pharmacology if appropriate) in relation to the monitoring and prevention of deterioration (Learning outcome 2 & 3)

-- The student has demonstrated effective communication skills with the child and family within care delivery (Learning outcome 1 & 5)
+- The student has demonstrated effective communication skills with the child and family during the episode of care (Learning outcome 1 & 5)

-- A reflection based upon a child and family with an acute healthcare need.
+- A reflection based upon the care of child or young person who is acutely/critically ill and at risk of deterioration.
 Identifying the rationale and evidence to support the interventions utilised to monitor and prevent deterioration, demonstrating an understanding of the applied physiology of the child’s medical condition (2000 words)

-- Discussion of essay plan with group feedback and tutorial support which informs the final summative assessment
+- Discussion of essay plan with group feedback and tutorial support which informs the final summative assessment.
+200 words may be submitted to an assigned tutor for formative feedback ahead of summative submission.

-- Students are continuously given feedback through the module and the module leader is available each week after teaching for support or to answer questions.
+- Students are continuously given feedback through the module and a member of the module team is available each week after teaching for support or to answer questions.
 Students are given group and individual feedback following their formative essay plan discussion to inform their final summative assessment.
+In addition, students may submit a 200 word draft to an assigned tutor.
 Students are actively encouraged throughout the module to access support from the module team so issues can be addressed and resolved quickly.

-- The aim of the module is for the student to gain a detailed knowledge of the effects of acute illness or long term health care needs on the child and family across the age range.
+- This module aim is for the student to gain a detailed knowledge of the effects of acute/critical illness and management of these episodes on the child and family.

 C - Cognitive/analytical